Wabel/zoho-crm-sync/README.md

             // This method will receive the Zoho bean from Zoho.
             // It should
             // 1- get the ZohoId (using $zohoBean->getZohoId() )
-            // 2- check in your database
+            // 2- check in your database if a bean with this ZohoId exists or not
-        }
+            // 3-a- If the bean exists in database, merge the Zoho bean into the application bean
+            // 3-b- If the bean does not exist in database, create the application bean from the Zoho bean }

         /**